Stderr and Stdout: Understanding Logs and Output

 logging

-module supports logging output to multiple destinations, including files, standard output, networks, etc. By configuring different log handlers, you can implement complex log management schemes, such as diverting logs to different outputs based on log level or message content.
+module supports outputting logs to multiple destinations, including files, standard output, networks, etc. By configuring different log handlers, you can implement complex log management schemes, such as splitting logs to different outputs based on log level or message content.

-- Manage output carefully: When designing software, clearly distinguish between outputs for user interaction (
+- Manage output carefully: When designing software, clearly distinguish between output for user interaction (

 stdout

-) and outputs for error reporting or log recording (stderr
+) and output for error reporting or logging (stderr

 ).
-This helps improve the usability and maintainability of the program. - Optimize performance: Consider the performance impact of output operations, especially in scenarios of high-frequency logging or data output.
-Proper use of buffering and batch processing can reduce the impact on performance.
+This helps improve the usability and maintainability of the program. - Optimize performance: Consider the performance impact of output operations, especially in scenarios with high-frequency logging or data output.
+Reasonable use of buffering and batch processing can reduce the impact on performance.

 By deeply understanding and flexibly applying stdout